webplatform/docs/guides/html_validation/index.md

 {{!}}Added the missing end <code>&lt;/html&gt;</code> element.
 {{!}}}

-With these errors fixed, the validator now gives a satisfying success message, as shown in Figure 2:
+With these four errors fixed, the remaining seven disappear and the validator now gives a satisfying success message, as shown in Figure 2:

 [[Image:validatehtml2.gif|A success message to say that all my errors have been fixed]]